-Please let the matrons know and they will notify the kitchen and other staff.
-It is important we have this information before your child starts in the school and it is noted on their medical forms.
+Please let the matrons know and they will, in turn, notify the kitchen and other staff.
+It is important we have this information before your child starts in the school, and it is noted on their medical forms.
 Any medicines should be handed to the matrons to look after and administer.

 What stationery should my child bring?

-We issue a suggested list of items for children to include in their pencil case.
-You can find a copy of this list under the Parents/Uniform section of our website.
+We issue a suggested list of items for children to bring in their pencil case.
 This is just a guide and we have a school shop, known as ‘the Bank’ which is open every day during morning break for the children to visit.
 Any items bought from the Bank are added to your school bill.

 How often do the children do exams?

-School exams are held twice a year in the autumn and summer terms.
-In addition, Year 8 sit Mock Common Entrance exams in the autumn and spring terms.
+School exams are held twice a year in the Autumn and Summer terms.
+In addition Year 8 do Mock Common Entrance exams in the Autumn and Spring terms.

 Do children do prep at school?

 Year 3 children take their prep home to do.
-Year 4 and 5 do prep from 5.30 pm to 6.00 pm and years 6, 7, and 8 do prep from 5.30 pm to 6.30 pm.
+Years 4-8 have supervised prep sessions during the school day.
 There is no prep on Wednesdays or Saturdays due to matches.

 How do I access my children’s reports?